matthewrobertson/treadstone/README.md

 #Treadstone

-A jQuery plugin for converting XML to JSON based on an intuitive templating language.
+A jQuery plugin for converting XML to JSON based on an intuitive templating syntax.

 ##What is Operation Treadstone?